Esri/i3s-spec/README.md

 ## What's New?

-Each I3S profile type evolves independently to allow new functionality to be added frequently without effecting already existing scene layer types.
+Each I3S profile type evolves independently to allow new functionality to be added frequently without affecting already existing scene layer types.

 ### Version 2.0